 Ruz made a detailed record of the skeleton as well as of the jewelry found: mask formed by jade mosaics, shell eyes and obsidian iris, jade earrings, a diadem, five pearls, earrings, 189 beads, two jade bracelets, two nose rings, ten jade rings, jade beads near the feet, five jade figurines and bone pins.

 The Red Queen

 Fernando de Alvarado in Crónica mexicana narrates that the priests made a very high tomb, which they called tlacochcalli, and another called tzihuac calli, where they deposited the body of the king, while the priests chanted and added dry wood that they set on fire.
-The six slaves that would be sacrificed in honor to Ahuítzotl were adorned with feathers, weapons, earrings and gold of the ruler.
-The next day the priests collected the ashes, placed them in a new pot and buried them in the Cuauhxicalco, however, so far the remains of the tlatoani have not been found.
+The six slaves that would be sacrificed in honor of Ahuítzotl were adorned with feathers, weapons, earrings, and gold of the ruler.
+The next day the priests collected the ashes, placed them in a new pot, and buried them in the Cuauhxicalco, however, so far the remains of the tlatoani have not been found.